 - Participation in the MARAC.
 The MARAC is a Multi Agency Risk Assessment Conference where practitioners work together to protect those people who are risk of further serious harm.
 The MARAC representatives from agencies across Doncaster share relevant information to get a complete picture of what is happening in the family and work together to reduce or remove the risks of future abuse.

-Following the introduction of the Domestic Abuse Bill in April 2021 the partnership is now producing a new domestic abuse strategy for 2021-2024.
-Consultation will take place throughout May and early June and a new strategy published in September 2021.
-Visit the Have your say page to provide feedback.
+Following the introduction of the Domestic Abuse Bill in April 2021 the partnership has now produced a new domestic abuse strategy for 2021-2024.